This classic French Onion Soup is absolutely delicious and based on Julia Child’s recipe!

 - salt & pepper to taste

-Melt 1 stick of butter into a large stock pot on medium heat
+- Melt 1 stick of butter and oil in a large stock pot on medium heat

-Add sage and bay leaf; bring to boil for 5 minutes, then reduce heat to medium low and cover; if using Cognac or brandy, add it here, after you've reduced the heat
+- Add wine, sage and bay leaf; bring to boil for 5 minutes, then reduce heat to medium low and cover

-Pour onion soup into bake-proof ramekins or bowls; add toasted French bread; then top with shredded cheese
+- Ladle onion soup 2/3 of the way into oven-safe ramekins; ; add toasted French bread; top with shredded cheese